-Turning veggie burgers into veggie discs?
-Europe considers unappetizing rebrand.
+E.U. considering ban on veggie ‘burger’ and other meaty terms for plant-based food

-The measure has drawn an outcry from European environmentalists, who say that the rebranding could dissuade veggie-curious meat-eaters from substituting a plant-based patty between their hamburger buns next time they fire up the grill.
+The measure has drawn an outcry from European environmentalists, who say that the rebranding could dissuade veggie-curious meat eaters from substituting a plant-based patty between their hamburger buns next time they fire up the grill.
 Proponents of the ban say that labels’ meanings should be clear and that consumers should not be lulled into thinking that processed veggie sausages are any more healthful than the porky originals.
 Some of them also say that people can accidentally buy vegetarian products while meaning to buy the meat-based ones when the packaging is unclear.

 Similar bans have been enacted in several U.S. states, most recently in Louisiana, where the term “veggie burger” was outlawed starting Oct.
 1.